UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Unreal Engine 4: -dx12

-(Note: Sadly this can't be done to turn games into native Vulkan as game developers would have to include the processed Vulkan shaders in the DirectX build.)
+(Note: This can't be done to turn games into native Vulkan as game developers would have to include the processed Vulkan shaders in the DirectX build)

 # More performance outside of Proton:
 > **Important Note**: This section might be broken off into it's own repository, With much more information.
 (Or deleted)